basarat/god-extra/README.md

 # god-extra
-Repository for issues and docs on God mode for VSCode
+Repository for issues and discussions on God mode for VSCode.